Geoc2022/typo/README.md

 </div>

-# Typo, a Hugo theme.
+# My Personal Fork of Typo, a Hugo theme.
+# See an example of this theme: [george.chemmala.com](https://george.chemmala.com)

 Typo is a theme backed by simplicity, as you can see in the screenshots below.
 The goal was to have a website centered around content and nothing more.